Photographer/Designer Keith R. Stevenson sits down with ENX2 Social Media Manager Logan Godfrey for an in-depth discussion on social media marketing.

 Keith: All right.
 Yeah everything moves so quickly.
 It’s very easy to fall behind so I can see why that would keep you up at night.

 Logan: And this conversation right now, probably something new just happened on Facebook since we started.

 Keith: Yeah, since we started, you know, eight minutes ago.

 Keith: All right, well great.
 Is there anything we didn’t cover you think that, you know, people should know about what you do?
 Or important that I know, in particular, because, you know, I’m the one asking the questions.

 Keith: Social media just is the new, modern-day billboard, as far as I’m concerned.
 It’s really something everybody’s going to look at every day.
-If you had a billboard, you’d want to on the highway that everyone takes to work, right?
-So, everyone see it every day and be reminded of your message.
+If you had a billboard, you’d want to be on the highway that everyone takes to work, right?
+So, everyone sees it every day and is reminded of your message.
 And so social media, being on the information superhighway, is that one spot, you know?
 Everyone wakes up in the morning, one of the first things they do they check their phone.
 They look to see anything on Twitter.
 Is there anything on Facebook?
 You know, what did my scary uncle say on Facebook, Anything like that.
 They’re on that highway, you have that ad, you have that post, you know, you’re putting that message forward.
 I think that that seems to be the way things are going.